AryanGupta-2003/purge_waste/README.md

 # purge_waste
 <h2>hello !!!</h2>
-A web application taht allows the user to track his online selling of waste.
+A web application that allows the user to track his online selling of waste.